starfederation/datastar/site/static/md/reference/attribute_plugins.md

 ### `data-custom-validity`

 Allows you to add custom validity to an element using an expression.
-The expression should evaluate to a string that will be set as the custom validity message.
-This can be used to provide custom error messages for form validation.
+The expression must evaluate to a string that will be set as the custom validity message.
+If the string is empty, the input is considered valid.
+If the string is non-empty, the input is considered invalid and the string is used as the reported message.

 ```html
 <form>